Advocacy & EU

 Advocacy is a key issue for physiotherapists around the world.
 “The better we do it, the better we serve the communities who need us".

-Member Organisations (MOs) of the Europe region World Physiotherapy are critical in creating the proactive approach to uphold the professional standards to address patients/clients needs.
-In order to implement these changes within the physiotherapy profession the MO’s of the Europe region World Physiotherapy have to engage into pursing advocacy strategies.
+Member Organisations (MOs) of the Europe Region of World Physiotherapy are critical in creating the proactive approach to uphold the professional standards to address patients/clients needs.
+In order to implement these changes within the physiotherapy profession the MO’s of the Europe Region of World Physiotherapy have to engage into pursing advocacy strategies.

 Advocacy: Action to try and transform “What is in” and “what should be” driving a particular idea, such as the need to establish a policy or law as public advocates and citizens.

 Lobbying: Employing persons to influence legislators to sponsor laws that further one's own interest or inhibit those of one's opponents.

 Stating your position on specific legislation to legislators or other government employees who participate in the formulation of legislation or urge your members to do so (direct lobbying).